chef/chef-web-docs/chef_master/source/resource_chef_node.rst

 .. tag node

-A node is any machine---physical, virtual, cloud, network device, etc.---that is under management by Chef.
+A node is any device---physical, virtual, cloud, network device, etc.---that is under management by Chef Infra.

 .. end_tag